Bloomberg pulls out of US presidential race, backs Biden | DW | 04.03.2020

 The 78-year-old, who joined the contest 101 days ago, tweeted: "Three months ago, I entered the race to defeat Donald Trump.
 Today, I'm leaving for the same reason.
 Defeating Trump starts with uniting behind the candidate with the best shot to do it.
 It's clear that is my friend and a great American, Joe Biden."

-Meanwhile, fellow Democratic presidential candidate Elizabeth Warren is "talking to her team to assess the path forward," a campaign aide said.
+The race to be the Democratic nominee appears to have just two serious runners left, Biden and Vermont Senator Bernie Sanders, particularly as Elizabeth Warren is "talking to her team to assess the path forward," a campaign aide said.

-The senator from Massachusetts saw disappointing results all round on Super Tuesday.
-Warren did not finish in the top two in any of the 14 states, including her home state.
+The presidential candidate saw disappointing results all round on Super Tuesday.
+Warren did not finish in the top two in any of the 14 states, including the senator's home state of Massachusetts.

 jsi/msh (dpa, AFP, AP, Reuters)